 The Hundredorum Rolls of 1273 lists four entries for the name: Robert Niweman in Cambridgeshire; Herbert le Niweman in Oxfordshire; Matthew Neuman in Huntingdon; and John le Neuman in Bedfordshire.

 "Stockleigh, [Devon] a seat of the Newman family, whose principal residence is at Mamhead, is close by; and not far distant is the quaint fishing village of Torcross."

 Early History of the Newmant family

-Another 161 words (12 lines of text) covering the years 1602, 1663, 1636 and 1643 are included under the topic Early Newmant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newmant research.
+Another 81 words (6 lines of text) covering the years 1602, 1663, 1636, 1643 and 1597 are included under the topic Early Newmant History in all our PDF Extended History products and printed products wherever possible.